-The 2021 virtual GIH Fall Forum will provide policy-engaged funders with information on current issues, access to leading thinkers, and connections with grantmaking peers.
-This year’s Fall Forum will consist of two timely and relevant programming series:
+The 2021 virtual GIH Fall Forum provided policy-engaged funders with information on current issues, access to leading thinkers, and connections with grantmaking peers.
+This year’s Fall Forum consisted of two timely and relevant programming series:

 - Building Momentum to Advance and Institutionalize Equity

 There is growing awareness of the structural inequities driving health disparities in the United States, which has led to new policies, programs, and people focused on health equity.
 At the same time, the country remains divided on many issues, and there is an increasingly vocal resistance to centering equity and structural discrimination in conversations about health.
 Given the complexity of the current moment, how can philanthropy help communities create a new normal through initiatives that are designed to ensure everyone has a fair and just opportunity to obtain their highest level of health?
 In this action-oriented programming series, participants will discuss how to: move from crisis response to long-term recovery in ways that advance equity; use narrative change as a tool to shift policy; and engage board leadership to incorporate equity as a priority in foundation programming and operations.

 - From Crisis to Care: Decriminalizing Mental Illness and Addiction